JpAudibert/Node-basics/README.md

 # Node-basics
-A node BR' course to start developing with Node JS, tought by Erick Wendel
+A node BR's course to start developing with Node JS, tought by Erick Wendel

 This is a very good specialization course.
 It's fenomenal! i'm learning a lot of NodeJS, from the very beginning, until some advanced features, like security and